simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-09-08
+<br />**Date image released:**  2025-09-09
-<br />**Title of the image:**  IRAS 04302: Butterfly Disk Planet Formation
+<br />**Title of the image:**  Up from the Earth: Gigantic Jet Lightning
-<br />**Description for the image:**  This butterfly can hatch planets.
-The nebula fanning out from the star IRAS 04302+2247 may look like the wings of a butterfly, while the vertical brown stripe down the center may look like the butterfly's body -- but together they indicate an active planet-forming system.
-The featured picture was captured recently in infrared light by the Webb Space Telescope.
-Pictured, the vertical disk is thick with the gas and dust from which planets form.
-The disk shades visible and (most) infrared light from the central star, allowing a good view of the surrounding dust that reflects out light.
-In the next few million years, the dust disk will likely fragment into rings through the gravity of newly hatched planets.
-And a billion years from now, the remaining gas and dust will likely dissipate, leaving mainly the planets -- like in our Solar System.
-Explore the Universe: Random APOD Generator
+<br />**Description for the image:**  What's that rising up from the Earth?
+When circling the Earth on the International Space Station early in July, astronaut Nicole Ayers saw an unusual type of lightning rising up from the Earth: a gigantic jet.
+The powerful jet appears near the center of the featured image in red, white, and blue.
+Giant jet lightning has only been known about for the past 25 years.
+The atmospheric jets are associated with thunderstorms and extend upwards towards Earth's ionosphere.
+The lower part of the frame shows the Earth at night, with Earth's thin atmosphere tinted green from airglow.
+City lights are visible, sometimes resolved, but usually creating diffuse white glows in intervening clouds.
+The top of the frame reveals distant stars in the dark night sky.
+The nature of gigantic jets and their possible association with other types of Transient Luminous Events (TLEs) such as blue jets and red sprites remain active topics of research.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/IrasDisk_Webb_2045.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/JetIss_nasa_6604.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).